Arthroscopic rotator cuff repair overview

 The shoulder surgeon inserts a small video camera called an arthroscope through tiny incisions in the shoulder to inspect the damaged joint.

 The surgeon removes any loose fragments of tendon or other debris from the damaged cuff tendon in the joint.
 This procedure, called debridement, is usually performed arthroscopically.
-Afterwards, the surgeon inspects the tissue damage in the joint and determines if more surgery is needed.
+Afterward, the surgeon inspects the tissue damage in the joint and determines if more surgery is needed.

 Acromion may be smoothed